Sitecore-Hackathon/2024-will-work-for-cache/README.md

 # Hackathon Submission Entry form

 ## Team name
-Will Work For Cache
+⟹ Will Work For Cache

 ## Category
-Best use of AI
+⟹ Best use of AI

 ## Description
-Our module uses AI to help content authors improve the quality of the metadata behind their site, rather than trying to generate net-new content.
+Our module uses Azure AI services to help content authors improve the quality of the metadata within their site, rather than trying to generate net-new content.

 This allows content authors to focus on the creation and curation of high-quality content while enabling automation of the often-overlooked boilerplate tasks that can keep the site accessible and searchable.

 * Image alt tag generation using Azure AI Vision Studio
-* Keyword and meta text summarization using [TODO]
+* Keyword and meta text summarization using Azure Text Analytics

-The module is also designed to be useful and usable across a wide variety of existing Sitecore projects, and to be easily extended for other use cases (e.g. additional text fields).
+The module designed to be useful and usable across a wide variety of existing Sitecore projects, and to be easily extended for other use cases (e.g. to populate additional text fields).

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_ [TODO]